coolFridge9/coolFridge9.github.io/_posts/2018-7-5-Pipelining straight to production.md

 An image is created (An empty container).
 I founds out later that this isn't a good idea.
 I should have a pre-baked container uploaded so less things can go wrong. (such as dotnet updating with a bug or aws)

 ![_config.yml]({{ site.baseurl }}/images/DOcker2.png)

+#### Pipeline step 3: Run the dockerfile and run the tests
+Runing the dockerfile installs the dependancies for the application to run in the docker.
+In this step we ran the tests written (we only did unit tests but integration tests are important too) If the tests passed, the deployment continued.

+#### Pipeline step 4: